Ansonia Blues

 The Ansonia Blues were a minor league baseball team based in Ansonia, Connecticut.
-In 1896, the a Blues played as members of the Independent level Naugatuck Valley League.
+In 1896, the Blues played as members of the Independent level Naugatuck Valley League.
 The Ansonia Blues were preceded in Ansonia by the Ansonia Cuban Giants.

 History

 Previous to the Blues, Ansonia had hosted the Ansonia Cuban Giants who integrated the Connecticut State League, playing in the 1888 and 1891 seasons.

 The Ansonia "Blues" became members of the Independent level Naugatuck Valley League in 1896.
 Formed for the 1896 season, with league founder Jim O'Rourke helping organize the league teams, Ansonia and the Naugatuck Valley League teams began play on May 6, 1896, as a six–team league.

 A Baseball Hall of Fame inductee, Jim O'Rourke was owner/player/manager for the Bridgeport team, and was instrumental in forming both the Bridgeport franchise and the league members themselves after returning to his hometown of Bridgeport upon ending his major league career.